Suresh-28/-Secure-Multi-Tier-Access-Management-System-Using-AWS-IAM/README.md

 ---

-Project Architecture:
+**Project Architecture:
-Departments (Groups):
+Departments (Groups):**

-Developers
+- Developers

-DevOps
+- DevOps

-Security
+- Security

-Managers
+- Managers

-Users:
+**Users:**

-Create 2 users for each department (total: 8 users).
+- Create 2 users for each department (total: 8 users).

-Assign users to appropriate groups.
+- Assign users to appropriate groups.

-Policies (JSON based):
+- Policies (JSON based):

-Custom policies tailored for each group.
+- Custom policies tailored for each group.

 Example:

-Developers: Read/write access to S3, access to CodeCommit.
+**Developers**: Read/write access to S3, access to CodeCommit.

-DevOps: Full access to EC2, CloudWatch, limited IAM access.
+**DevOps:** Full access to EC2, CloudWatch, limited IAM access.

-Security: Read-only access to CloudTrail, IAM, and S3.
+**Security:** Read-only access to CloudTrail, IAM, and S3.

-Managers: Billing and cost explorer access, read-only to other services.
+**Managers:** Billing and cost explorer access, read-only to other services.

-Roles:
+**Roles:
+**

-Cross-account role: Simulate a role that allows read-only access from another AWS account.
+**Cross-account role:** Simulate a role that allows read-only access from another AWS account.

-EC2 Role: Attach to an EC2 instance to allow access to S3 buckets without using access keys.
+**EC2 Role:** Attach to an EC2 instance to allow access to S3 buckets without using access keys.